Bell Times & Policies

 2. Severe Weather conditions Environment Canada “Saskatoon” temperatures are to be used as a guide for all schools except Duck Lake and Leask in determining if buses should run.

 Buses are not to run if the combined temperature/wind chill factors result in a reading of -40 degrees or below at 7:00am.
 After a factor of -35 degrees, or in stormy conditions, bus drivers within the same district are to contact one another and compare local conditions.
 Buses are not to operate if weather conditions such as freezing rain, dense fog, heavy rain or severe dust storms impair visibility or otherwise cause dangerous travel conditions.
-Buses that do not run at the regular time in the morning are not to run at all on that same day.
-Parents will be phoned by bus drivers.
-So long as a school remains open for students, parents are welcome to transport their children to and from school.
+Buses that do not run at the regular time in the morning due to extreme cold may run in the afternoon if conditions improve enough.
+Parents will be contacted by bus drivers.
+As long as a school remains open for students, parents are welcome to transport their children to and from school.
 School is usually closed to students only for reasons such as health and safety (eg. water main break).
 Buses for students with special needs are not to operate if the combined factors result in a reading of -35 degrees or below using the Environment Canada “Saskatoon” temperature/wind chill for all schools.
-Bus drivers shall use their own discretion as to whether or not to run given local temperatures above -40 (-35 for special needs), and /or weather and road conditions.
 The good judgment of bus drivers in their decisions regarding safety is to be supported.
-Bus drivers are to decide whether or not to run by no later than thirty minutes before the first scheduled morning pick up and by no later than one hour prior to the scheduled afternoon dismissal.
-There is to be no early dismissal due to deteriorating weather conditions.
+Bus drivers are to decide whether or not to run no later than thirty minutes before the first scheduled morning pick up and no later than one hour prior to the scheduled afternoon dismissal.
 If it is determined that the buses will not run at the regular dismissal time, families will be notified and previously arranged billeting may be used.

 Prairie Spirit School Division expects that student conduct on school buses is to be consistent with that expected of the student in the classroom.
 Students riding the school bus shall cooperate with the driver in the safe and efficient operation of the bus.
 A student who fails to abide by the rules or who misbehaves on the bus may be denied bus transportation.